The Chronicles of Narnia: Prince Caspian: Filming

-Effects
+Visual effects

-Prince Caspian has over 1,500 special effects shots, more than The Lion, the Witch and the Wardrobe's 800 effects shots, yet the film had less time to complete them.
-The scale of special effects led Andrew Adamson to base production in the UK, to take advantage of new tax credits.
+Prince Caspian has over 1,500 visual effects shots, more than The Lion, the Witch and the Wardrobe's 800 visual effects shots, yet the film had less time to complete them.
+The scale of visual effects led Andrew Adamson to base production in the UK, to take advantage of new tax credits.
 Therefore, it legally qualifies as a British film.
 This also meant the director only had to walk five minutes from the editing room to supervise the effects.
-British visual effects companies the Moving Picture Company and Framestore CFC were hired to create the visual effects alongside Weta Digital.
+British visual effects companies the Moving Picture Company (MPC) and Framestore CFC were hired to create the visual effects alongside Weta Digital.
 Framestore worked on Aslan, Trufflehunter and the door in the air; Scanline did the River-god; Weta created the werewolf, the wild bear and Miraz's castle; MPC and Escape Studios did the main battle, the tunnel scene, the castle assault, the council scenes and all the other creatures.

 Alex Funke, who worked on The Lord of the Rings, directed the film's miniatures unit.
-These include 1/24th- and 1/100th-scale miniatures of Miraz's castle.
+These include 1/24- and 1/100-scale miniatures of Miraz's castle.
 A scale model was built of the Narnians' cave hideouts during the climactic battle, which the actor playing the giant Wimbleweather was filmed against.
 One of the improvements made over the previous film was to make the centaurs walk during dialogue scenes, so Cornell John as Glenstorm wore Power Risers (mechanical stilts with springs), to mimic a horse's canter and height.
 The animatronic Minotaur heads were also improved to properly lip sync, although this was not as successful as hoped and had to be revamped digitally.